UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 The final step in installing your rain barrel is to test the system for leaks using a garden hose.

-Step 1: Choosing and Prepping the Location
+Step 1: Prep the Ground and Level the Base

-Rain Barrel Maintenance and Safety Protocols
+Rain Barrel Maintenance Schedule

 Infographic showing rain barrel maintenance (clearing debris, checking for mosquitoes) and winterization (draining, capping downspout, storing).